-Idaho Administrative Code, IDAPA 08.02.04 and IDAPA 08.03.01 Section 33-5201 to 5216, Idaho Code
+Idaho Administrative Code, IDAPA 08.02.04.
+Section 33-5201 to 5216, Idaho Code.

-The proposed changes update the petition and revision submission requirement to reflect updated technology, amend rule to coincide with the 2012 statutory changes and improve administrative efficiency for both schools and authorizers.
+The proposed changes update the petition and revision submission requirement to reflect updated technology, and to amend the rule to coincide with the 2012 statutory changes and improve administrative efficiency for both schools and authorizers.